-Also vital to our success is the work of our vendors.
-Over 200 contractors, consultants, subcontractors, and potential vendors had the opportunity to pursue new business at our second vendor outreach event held at the University of Illinois at Chicago in August.
-In addition to District staff, other community organizations and businesses facilitated roundtable discussions to learn from or educate others about potential contract opportunities.
+Vital to our success is the work of our vendors.
+Over 200 contractors, consultants, subcontractors, and potential vendors had the opportunity to network in the hope of finding new business at our second vendor outreach event held at the University of Illinois at Chicago in August.
+In addition to MWRD staff, other community organizations and businesses facilitated roundtable discussions to learn from or educate others about potential contract opportunities.